redhat-performance/aimlperf_reg_tests/TensorFlow/playbooks/README.md

   5. `TensorFlow_installation`
   6. `TensorFlow_benchmarks`
   7. `TensorFlow_Models`
+  8. `tensorrt_installation`

 The first playbook installs CUDA devel packages for building TensorFlow on the GPU.
 It requires super user.
 The second playbook installs cuDNN to /usr/local/cuda (or wherever you've installed CUDA to).
 The third playbook installs NCCL.
 The fourth package installs the necessary requirements for building TensorFlow (e.g., required packages, etc.).
 The fifth package installs TensorFlow itself, but it does not use super user.
 Instead, it installs the package locally to `${HOME}/.local/lib/python3.6/site-packages`.
-And finally, the last two playbooks download the benchmarks and runs them.
-However, note that `TensorFlow_benchmarks` only works for TensorFlow 1.x.
-Use `TensorFlow_Models` for TensorFlow 2.0.0 and up.
+The sixth and seventh playbooks download the benchmarks and runs them.
+(However, note that `TensorFlow_benchmarks`only works for TensorFlow 1.x.
+Use `TensorFlow_Models` for TensorFlow 2.0.0 and up.)
+And finally, the last playbook installs TensorRT to `install_dir`, whatever you define that to be.

 ## CUDA Optional Installation